Ben2917/2D-RPG/README.md

 FindSDL2.cmake
 FindSDL2_image.cmake

-Please see this page https://github.com/Twinklebear/TwinklebearDev-Lessons/blob/master/LICENSE.md to view the license that covers this content.
+Please see the comments at the top of these files to view the license that covers this content.